reality-two/reality2-documentation/instructions/9 WebApp Examples/Default WebApp.md

 At the top left; the back, forward and reload buttons work as you might expect, going between Grid view and an individual Sentant and back again, for example.

 The centre text box contains the Sentant Path.
 This is a line separated path from the current node to the sentant of interest.
-Presently, this would only be the the Node IP address and the Sentant Name, for example: `localhost|Auckland Museum`
+Presently, this would only be the the Node IP address and the Sentant Name, for example: `localhost|Auckland Museum`  You can link to another Node easily enough as well, for example: `192.168.1.10|A Sentant`

 ![](.images/DOl8TPmPU1xel.png)